namdao2000/ultimate-nextjs-starter/README.md

 This is hands down one of the harder features to implement, and it could take up to a week of dev time to get it done.

 Luckily, Next.js has provided us with `NextAuth` library, which allows us to do all of the authentication out of the box.
+### **Login with google**
+Please get the Google OAuth 2.0 Credentials by following this https://next-auth.js.org/providers/google

 ### **Where are the user data stored?**
 All the user data is stored in the database (see `schema.prisma` file).
 Passwords are salted and hashed automatically.